 The Soviet Union employed a different model for the sniper.
 While the traditional picture of a camouflaged stalker moving through the hills existed, it wasn’t the norm.
 Far more common was the “sniper” equipped with an SVD Dragunov and attached to regular infantry or mechanized units.
 These snipers were much more like regular infantry soldiers with additional marksmanship training and a fancy scoped rifle.

-Failures in Afghanistan demonstrated that this type of “sniper” was not sufficiently trained in either marksmanship or fieldcraft.
-The Soviets were forced to reevaluate their training programs but stuck with the philosophy.
+Failures in Afghanistan demonstrated that this type of “sniper” was not sufficiently trained in either marksmanship or fieldcraft for success, so the Soviets were forced to reevaluate their training programs.
+However, they still stuck with the philosophy.

-Soviet doctrine was tested again in the early 1990s.
+The 1990s tested Soviet-era doctrine once again.
 As the Russians went into Chechnya, they followed the Russian doctrine of their “snipers” being fast-moving infantry that stayed with their units.
-The Chechens, on the other hand, employed more traditional sniper tactics of camouflage, hides, and attrition.
+On the other hand, the Chechens employed more traditional sniper tactics of camouflage, hides, and attrition.

 It looked a lot like the fighting in WWII Stalingrad.

-A 2002 article from Infantry Magazine discusses another effective tactic employed by the Chechens.
+A 2002 article from Infantry Magazine discussed another effective tactic employed by the Chechens.

 This was about this same time that the US Navy SEAL teams started developing the in-house modified Recce Rifles.
-This provided snipers an intermediate distance lightweight precision rifle with common parts to the rest of the unit.
+These “Sniper M4” rifles provided snipers an intermediate distance lightweight precision rifle that shared parts commonality with the rest of the team.

 In 1997, the USMC’s Warfighting Laboratory performed the Urban Warrior experiment to explore tactics for built-up urban areas.
 Then, from 1999-2004, Project Metropolis continued the experimentation.
 By 2002, the word got out that the USMC wanted a new type of rifleman in the squad, one equipped with an accurized M16 and magnified optic.